SergejGri/2DCollision/README.md

 This project is a simple 2D physics simulation built with Python and Pygame (work and progress).
 I created this repository for fun and to learn the basics of collision detection and resolution.

-## Features

-* **Elastic Collisions:** Circles bounce off each other realistically.
-* **Screen Boundary Detection:** Objects stay inside the window and bounce off the walls.
-* **Clean OOP Design:** Each part of the simulation is separated into its own class for better readability.
-* **Configurable Settings:** Easily change the window size or colors in the configuration files.

 ## Project Structure

 * `main.py`: The main entry point.